mitmedialab/SLIC/README.md

 * The names of your team members including the GitHub username of at least one member;
 * The URL of the GitHub repository where your project will be developed and submitted;
 * The URL of the YouTube Channel where your team will submit video; and
-* The name and URL of the Festival Node your team is participating in
+* The name and URL of the Festival Node your team is participating in.

+## Identity Challenge Wiki

+We are adding resources and links on a rolling basis to help catalyze ideas and support development of projects on our challenge wiki, here: [https://github.com/mitmedialab/SLIC/wiki](https://github.com/mitmedialab/SLIC/wiki)

 # Criteria and Judging